Mother’s Day heat wave tempts people out of coronavirus-induced isolation in Seattle

 Record-breaking warm weather tempted people out of isolation and into Seattle parks over the weekend, and although the city tried to keep them apart, some ignored physical distancing guidance meant to slow the spread of the novel coronavirus.

-Games were struck up on ball fields.
+Games were struck up on ballfields.
 Cars were all over the place at Discovery Park.
-The trails at Green Lake Park were thronged with skateboarders, roller bladers and bicyclists zooming past a sign banning skateboarding, rollerblading and bicycling.
+The trails at Green Lake Park were full of skateboarders, roller bladers and bicyclists zooming past a sign banning skateboarding, rollerblading and bicycling.

 The city deployed about 70 “park ambassadors” around Seattle to remind people not to form groups or picnic.
 Police helped clear parks and popular beaches, including Golden Gardens, at 8 p.m.
-Saturday without incident, said Jesus Aguirre, superintendent for the Seattle’s Parks and Recreation department.
+Saturday without incident, said Jesus Aguirre, superintendent for Seattle’s Parks and Recreation department.

 Enforcement at Green Lake on Sunday was sparse, although a sign warned sunbathers, “Crowded Parks lead to Closed Parks.”
 Others advised, simply: “Keep it moving.”